NethServer/dev/developer-manual/development_process.rst

 * Finally, clears the *Assignee*.

-If the issue is not valid, it can be closed using the **invalid** label and adding the reason inside the description like *duplicate* or *wontfix*.
+If the issue is not valid, it must be closed using the **invalid** label. and adding the reason inside the description like *duplicate* or *wontfix*.